alogia/alogia.io/_posts/2017-10-23-polaroid-williamsburg.markdown

 image: /assets/images/placeholder-9.jpg
 author: Tyler Thomas
 tags:
-  - Politics
+  - politics
-  - Thoughts
+  - thoughts
-  - Philosophy
+  - philosophy
 ---

 There are no more unique actors in the news anymore.
 Everyone is instead a stand-in for a type which we discuss at length, but have no meaning in and of themselves.